p5py/p5/docs/guides/vscode.rst

         ]
     }

-5. Save the file and you are ready to write some amazing projects in VsCode and p5py!!
+5. Save the file and you are ready to write some amazing projects in Vs Code and p5py!!